-If you’re looking for somewhere to stretch your legs or get a bite to eat on your way to or from Loch Ness or Skye, I can’t recommend Dundreggan highly enough.
+If you’re looking for a scenic stop between Skye and Loch Ness, somewhere to stretch your legs, or simply a more meaningful alternative to a boring service station, I can’t recommend Dundreggan highly enough.
 The staff were incredibly welcoming and knowledgeable, and we left feeling considerably more informed about the rewilding movement and Scottish environmental issues.
-Bit more interesting than a boring old service station stop!

 First up, a bit about rewilding and conservation in Scotland to set the scene.
 But you can skip straight to the practical information on visiting Dundreggan if you are already all over this issue!